-Reported on School Cards: Yes (Middle Schools only) Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No
+Reported on School Cards: Yes (Middle Schools only)

 Student Retention

 This indicator reports the percentage of students required to repeat grade levels because of poor grades, low test scores, and/or teacher judgment in the last completed school year.

 - (1) Determine the total number of students classified at the same grade level for two consecutive years at the school, district, or state (as appropriate for the Report Card in question). - (2) Divide the sum by the total student enrollment at the school, district, or state (as appropriate for the Report Card in question) on the 135th day.